 When you’re busy, you might find yourself trying to speed up the hiring process by rushing to advertising openings without giving careful thought to necessary qualifications.
 Or you might hire one of the first few candidates that apply to reduce the time it takes to conduct interviews.
 While you might still employ the right person, there is the potential for mistakes when you rush into a decision.

-So, consider outsourcing the recruitment process to others.
+So, consider how you can outsource talent sourcing to others.
 Professional recruiters specialize in hiring the right people for your organization and others.
 They’re specially trained and often have skills testing or other programs to ensure your hiring process is as smooth and successful as possible, this process is named RPO staffing.

 #4: Stand out from your competitors